oalfrix/myportfolio/README.md

-# Fork or Download the zip file or fork the repository to your github to make your own portfolio
+# 1. Download the zip file or fork the repository to your github to make your own portfolio